 We also have an immense armoury of howitzers and other artillery pieces.
 All of which are rendered entirely safe and unserviceable (lest anyone was thinking of pinching one to settle a few scores with the neighbours).

-This massive Howitzer dominates the basecamp of Delta Force Paintball in London (the Surrey centre 'Deepwood').
+This massive Howitzer dominates the basecamp of Delta Force Paintball in South West London.

-A one of many Ferret's in the DF 'fleet'.
+A one of many Ferret’s in the Delta Force Paintball ‘fleet’.
 This one is at Delta Force Paintball in Reading.

-All Delta Force basecamps also feature a fully stocked shop (selling paintballs, grenades, armoured gloves, food and drinks) and from where our first aid certified staff will issue any plasters etc that may be required.
+All Delta Force Paintball basecamps feature a fully stocked shop (selling paintballs, grenades, armoured gloves, food and drinks) that is manned throughout the day should you need any assistance.

 All Delta Force Paintball centres feature a fully equipped shop selling all sorts of good stuff.
 The drinks are ice-cold too!